r4sheed/nextjs-intrasite/.github/instructions/error-handling-guidelines.instructions.md

   "auth": {
     "errors": {
       "invalid_credentials": "Invalid email or password.",
-      "email_in_use": "This email is already registered.",
+      "email_already_exists": "This email is already registered.",
       "user_not_found": "User with email {email} could not be found."
     },
     "success": {